-Every Academy and School can select how they choose to use their Pupil Premium allocation, as they are best placed to assess what additional provision should be made for students.
+Every academy and school can select how they choose to use their Pupil Premium allocation, as they are best placed to assess what additional provision should be made for students.
 Pupil premium funding was first introduced in April 2011.
-It is allocated to pupils who are currently known to be eligible for free school meal or have received free school meals in the last six year and pupils who are looked after, from the first day of the care episode.
+It is allocated to pupils who are currently known to be eligible for free school meal or have received free school meals in the last six years.

 Use of the Pupil Premium at Batchwood School 2019-20

 At Batchwood School we are dedicated to improving outcomes for all young people regardless of socio-economic background or level of need.
 Our aim is for every young person to have equal opportunities and access to outstanding Teaching and Learning.
 The young person is at the heart of what we offer and a priority is the emotional and social well-being of all our young people.

 Since April 2011, central government has allocated funding to schools called ‘Pupil Premium Grant’ (PPG).
 The funding has been introduced to help close the gap in attainment and improve the quality of teaching and learning for vulnerable groups of children.